RajsJohal/eng99_IaC_CICD/README.md

 ```

 ## Ansible Integration
-- Ansible Plugin, downloaded ansible and pytho on jenkins ec2 and added path to the binary folder where ansible lies.
+- Ansible Plugin, downloaded ansible and python on jenkins ec2 and added path to the binary folder where ansible lies.
 - Playbooks can be stored within jenkins, along with the vault and hosts file.
--
+- Jenkins server instance acts as a ansible controller